KristinaMFrazier/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Python code was written by Kristina Frazier using a Udacity template.
-Data files were provided by Udacity
+This python code was written by Kristina Frazier using a Udacity template.
+City data files were provided by Udacity